Vintage Cameras & Mid-Century Female Photographers

 Technological Advancements and Popular Cameras

-The Beacon II camera, like other affordable models, helped bring photography into more homes, making it accessible for more people.
+The 1950s saw a wave of innovation that made cameras more reliable and smaller, encouraging amateur photography.
+The Beacon II, like other affordable cameras, helped bring photography into more homes.
 The ‘50s marked a shift in photography towards an everyday activity, especially in middle-class households like my family’s.

-Photojournalism & the Rise of an Art Form
+Photojournalism & the Rise of an Art

-During this same time, photography also began to gain recognition as a legitimate art form.
-Exhibitions in galleries and museums became more common.
+During this time, photography also began to gain recognition as a legitimate art form.
+Exhibitions in galleries and museums became common.
 Some artists began to explore abstraction in photography by playing with elements of light, shadows and composition in their work.
 Others focused on fashion and portraiture, blending editorial styles with artistic flair.

 The Women Who Defined Mid-Century Photography